0bgk/monty_hall/README.md

 # Monty Hall Game in Rust

 This small project implements the classic **Monty Hall** problem.
-The main goal is to teach the logic behind the game while practicing and learning basic Rust fundamentals.
+The main goal is to teach the logic behind the game while I practicing and learning basic Rust fundamentals.

 ## Requirements